yxding/ImageColorization/README.md

   After downloading the data, put them under the `data` folder.

 ### Training
-- To train the model on dataset with tuned hyperparameters using CGAN:
+- To train the model on dataset using CGAN:
 ```
 python train.py
 ```